 - refugee or asylum seeker

-Once we have processed your registration and confirmed your eligiblity, we will send you a welcome email with further information about ACES.
-Please note that it can take up to 7 days for us to process your registration.
+Once we have processed your registration and confirmed your eligibility, we will send you a welcome email with further information about ACES.
+Please note that it can take up to 5 working days for us to process your registration.

 Tell us a little about yourself.

 If you are 15 years or younger, we email you to get your guardian's or parent's permission to join ACES.

 Tell us about your current home address.